Diversity of emergent dynamics in competitive threshold-linear networks: Proofs

-\begin{proof}[Proof of Theorem~\ref{thm:Thm1}] We have already seen that the activity is bounded.
-To see that there are no stable fixed points, we first show that there can be no stable fixed points supported on two or more nodes because the network has no permitted sets $\sigma$ of size $|\sigma| \geq 2$.
-By Corollary~\ref{cor1}, it suffices to show that all $2\times 2$ principal submatrices of $-I + W$ are unstable.
-Each of these matrices, $\left( \right),$ has negative trace, and is thus stable if and only if its determinant $\Delta$ is positive.
-It is unstable if $\Delta \leq 0$.
-We compute:
+\begin{proof} We have already seen that the activity is bounded (Lemma~\ref{lemma:bounded}).
+To see that there are no stable fixed points, we first show that there can be no stable fixed points supported on two or more nodes.
+By Lemma~\ref{lemma:2x2}, it suffices to show that all $2\times 2$ principal submatrices of $-I + W$ are unstable.
+Each of these matrices, $\left( \right),$ has negative trace, and is thus stable if and only if its determinant is positive.
+The determinant is